 - (1) The asset coverage ratio for a class of senior securities representing indebtedness is calculated as the total assets, less all liabilities and indebtedness not represented by senior securities, divided by the class of senior securities representing indebtedness.
 This asset coverage ratio is multiplied by \$1,000 to determine the "Asset Coverage Per \$1,000." - (2) The Asset Coverage Per Unit is expressed in terms of a ratio per share of outstanding Term A Preferred Shares.
-When expressing in terms of dollar amounts per share, the asset coverage ratio is multiplied by the involuntary liquidation preference per unit of \$25. - (3) The amount to which such class of senior security would be entitled upon the involuntary liquidation of the issuer in preference to any security junior to it. - (4) Average market value per unit for the Term A Preferred Shares represents the average of the daily closing prices as reported on the Nasdaq Capital Market during the period presented.
+When expressing in terms of dollar amounts per share, the asset coverage ratio is multiplied by the involuntary liquidation preference per unit of \$25. - (3) The amount to which such class of senior security would be entitled upon the involuntary liquidation of the issuer in preference to any security junior to - (4) Average market value per unit for the Term A Preferred Shares and Term C Preferred Shares represent the average of the daily closing prices as reported on the Nasdaq Capital Market during the period presented.
+Not applicable to Term B Preferred Shares because these senior securities are not registered for public trading.